endo5501/LaboMachineTable/memory-bank/progress.md

 ## Known Issues

-As the project is in the planning phase, there are no implementation issues yet.
-However, we have identified potential challenges:
+As the project has moved into the implementation phase, we have encountered and addressed some issues:

+1. **Port Conflict Issue**
+   - Issue: Server port 5000 was already in use by another system process
+   - Status: Resolved
+   - Solution: Configured server to use port 5001 and updated client proxy configuration

-1. **Equipment Layout Visualization**
+2. **Equipment Layout Visualization**
-   - Potential Issue: Performance with large numbers of equipment items
+   - Issue: Performance with large numbers of equipment items
-   - Status: To be addressed during implementation
+   - Status: Monitoring
-   - Mitigation: Consider virtualization techniques for rendering
+   - Mitigation: Consider virtualization techniques for rendering if performance degrades

-2. **Reservation Conflict Detection**
+3. **Reservation Conflict Detection**
-   - Potential Issue: Race conditions in concurrent reservations
+   - Issue: Potential race conditions in concurrent reservations
-   - Status: To be addressed during implementation
+   - Status: Implemented basic validation
-   - Mitigation: Implement database transactions and optimistic locking
+   - Next Steps: Enhance with database transactions and optimistic locking

-3. **Real-time Updates**
+4. **Real-time Updates**
-   - Potential Issue: Keeping all clients in sync with reservation changes
+   - Issue: Keeping all clients in sync with reservation changes
-   - Status: To be addressed during implementation
+   - Status: Currently using polling approach
-   - Mitigation: Evaluate WebSocket vs. polling approaches
+   - Next Steps: Evaluate WebSocket implementation for more efficient updates

 ## Testing Status